rosera/rolly/README.md

 # Fork Me

 Feel free to re-use the code as you see fit.
-Licenced as MIT.
+Licenced as GNU GPLv3.